morgan-vanv/VideoJoker/DESIGNDOCUMENT.md

 - raffle system
   - randomly selects user of a role, or from a list of users, or from a list of people who react
 - role guard the bot commands (only certain roles can use certain commands)
+- reminders (user can set a reminder, bot DMs them when time is up, or sends to a channel)

 **Music:**
 - spotify, soundcloud, & youtube links